A Poincar\'e-Bendixson theorem for flows with arbitrarily many singular points: Poincar e -Bendixson theorem for surfaces on flows with arbitrarily many singular points

 \subsection{Proof of Theorem~\ref{main:a}}

+Proposition~\ref{prop:correspondence_q-set} implies assertion $(d)$.
 Let $v$ be a flow on a compact surface $S$ and $x$ a non-closed point.
 Lemma~\ref{lemma:a} implies that $\omega(x)$ is either a nowhere dense subset of singular points, a semi-attracting limit cycle, a quasi-semi-attracting limit quasi-circuit, a locally dense Q-set, or a quasi-Q-set that is not locally dense.
 Proposition~\ref{preQ03} implies that any non-recurrent orbit in the $\omega$-limit set of a point is a connecting quasi-separatrix.
-This means that the condition $(2)$ holds.
-Corollary~\ref{cor:td} implies the condition $(3)$.
+This means that assertion $(b)$ holds.
+Corollary~\ref{cor:td} implies assertion $(c)$.
 By Lemma~\ref{lem:qc_ch}, a quasi-semi-attracting limit quasi-circuit either is the image of a circle or is not locally connected exclusively.
-From Corollary~\ref{preQ}, a quasi-Q-set that is not locally dense is either a transversely Cantor Q-set or a quasi-Q-set that is not a Q-set.
-Therefore a quasi-Q-set that is not a Q-set corresponds to a quasi-Q-set that consists of singular points and connecting quasi-separatrices.
+From Corollary~\ref{preQ}, a quasi-Q-set that is not locally dense is either a transversely Cantor Q-set or a nontrivial quasi-Q-set.
+By Lemma~\ref{preQ02-}, a nontrivial quasi-Q-set corresponds to a quasi-Q-set that consists of singular points and connecting quasi-separatrices.
 This completes the proof of Theorem~\ref{main:a}.